-The College of Engineering has some 50 laboratories and workshops.
+The College of Engineering has 53 laboratories and workshops.
 All equipment and instruments are accessible to and extensively used by students.
 Laboratory focus areas are presented below and may be reviewed in detail on the college's website.

-Chemical engineering laboratories focus on unit operations and process control, corrosion, environmental, petroleum, refining, water, materials, thermodynamics, fluid flow, heat transfer, and process computer simulation
+Chemical engineering laboratories focus on unit operations and process control, corrosion, environmental, petroleum, refining, water, materials, thermodynamics, fluid flow, heat transfer, process computer simulation and drug delivery.